-- Petroleum and other liquids consumption outside industrial sector is stagnant or declines
+- Led by transportation, petroleum and other liquids consumption declines

-- Crude oil leads initial growth in liquids supply, next-generation liquids grow after 2020
+- Crude oil leads initial growth in liquids supply, next-generation liquids grow slowly after 2020

-- U.S. oil production rates depend on resource availability and advances in technology
+- U.S. crude oil production rates depend on resource availability and production costs

 - Lower 48 onshore tight oil development spurs increase in U.S. crude oil production